 Calories Burned Biking Calculator

-Calories Burned Biking Calculator may satisfy your curiosity for how many calories biking burn.
-Whether you are a recreational cyclist, a bike commuter or a professional, you can calculate calories and kilograms lost while riding a bike.
-If you want to know how other sports and activities help in losing weight, check our calories burned calculator.
+This calories burned biking calculator may satisfy your curiosity about how many calories biking burns.
+Whether you are a recreational cyclist, a bike commuter, or a professional, you can calculate calories and kilograms lost while riding a bike.
+If you want to know how other sports and activities help in losing weight, check our calorie calculator.

 What are calories?

 A calorie is a unit of energy.
-It is defined as the approximate amount of energy needed to raise the temperature of one gram of water by one degree Celsius at a pressure of one atmosphere.
-One calorie (cal) is a really small amount, so in everyday life we use kilocalories (kcal), which is one thousand of calories.
+It is the approximate amount of energy needed to raise the temperature of one gram of water by one degree Celsius at a pressure of one atmosphere.
+One calorie (cal) is a really small amount, so in everyday life, we use kilocalories (kcal), which is one thousand calories.
 In this article, we use the term "calories" to describe kilocalories, which is quite a common practice.